Inside: Clutter is a distraction from the things that matter most. Here you’ll find 6 reasons you should live an

 Learning to let go may start with kitchen towels, but it quickly migrates into much deeper areas of the heart.
 It can set you free if you let it.

-6 Reasons You Should Live an Uncluttered Life
+6 Reasons You Should Create an Uncluttered Home

 1. Less Stress

 Getting rid of my clutter has finally made coming home an enjoyable experience.
 It wasn’t until I created a minimalist home that I realized just how much my excess stuff contributed to my anxious state of mind.

 As I let go of the clutter, the extras, and the unnecessary excess, I noticed the low grade anxiety went right along with it.
 Your home can become a place for filling up instead of always sucking you dry.

 2. More financial freedom